 What do you and is the biggest difficulty people have?

 Most people have difficulty being kind to themselves and so there is an automatic struggle with staying in the present moment because it takes practice to develop the ability.
 If we judge our ability to meditate then it becomes more of an exercise in rigidity and determination than ease.
 And ease isn’t about being dispassionate, but about not being attached.

 To Teach, Know Your Internal Landscape

 How does one teach people to meditate?

-It’s important to have practiced, so we need to work with our own minds for a while first.
-I’m not saying we have to be experts and really wise to begin, but we need to know our own internal landscape well enough so that we are sharing our direct experience rather than concept.
-Meditation is experiential, not conceptual — you actually have to sit and do it to benefit from it.
-There is a story of an old Tibetan master who, when he was asked by a student how he got to be so wise and compassionate, pulled down his pants and patted his flat, leathery bottom that he earned by sitting, a lot.
+Start by practicing a lot, then if you can, get training.
+Know your own internal landscape well enough to teach from direct experience rather than concept.
+Meditation is experiential, not conceptual, so it takes time.
+There is a story of an old Tibetan master who when was asked by a student how he got to be so wise and compassionate, he pulled down his pants and patted his flat, leathery bottom that he earned by sitting, a lot.

-It’s also important to live your practices, not just think about them — how we apply a practice is pivotal to working with our mind, then minds in general.
-Knowing skillful options to being with your own mind and conditioning will translate into what you might offer others because, essentially, we are more similar than different.
+It’s important to live your practices not just think about them – how we apply a practice is pivotal to working with our mind, then minds in general.
+Knowing skillful options to being with your own mind and conditioning will translate into what you might offer others because essentially we are more similar than different.
 It also breaks down the illusion of self and other, which is how empathy and compassion flourishes.

 Meditation in Mainstream Culture

 What are your feelings on mediation entering mainstream culture?

 Mostly, I think it’s great because do we ever need it now!
 It’s imperative that as many of us as possible become more embodied and know our own minds so that we can make wise and considerate choices about how we would like to be and how we would like the world to become.
 We really need basic sanity and compassion so that we can act from clarity rather than confusion.